No items found.

 • Establish benchmarks to reduce variability across sites and preceptors

-Faster identification and targeted remediation
+Early identification and targeted remediation to get practice ready PAs

 With limited time for individualized remediation, PA programs need tools that act quickly.
 DDx uses case-level analytics to: